HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_4/My_notes/Authorisation.md

 * **Object:** resource being accessed (e.g. file or function)
 * **Reference Monitor:** the part of the system which verifies if the subject has the correct authorization levels for that particular object.

-We could attache the authorization element at the following:
+We could attach the authorization element at the following:
 * **Subject Level:** Defines what actions a subject is allowed to perform (e.g. Alice can read but not write)
 * **Object Level:** Defines what actions are permitted for an object (e.g. users can read but not alter)

 ### Unix Access Control

 There are, at a basic level, two access modes - observe and alter.
 However, the set of access modes are often a lot richer.

 We can have a look at one particular access model if we look at the Linux-based systems.
 Within this system, we have the operations:
 * Read (`R`)
 * Write (`W`)
 * Execute (`X`).